 - Keeping and serving beer.
-Extensive knowledge of purchasing and acquisition, advanced service and storage, advanced draft systems and beer keg tracking and draft principles.
+Extensive knowledge of purchasing and acquisition, advanced service and storage, advanced draft systems, beer keg tracking, beer keg sizing, and draft principles.
 Deep understanding of glassware.
 25% of the exam.

 - Beer styles.
 Extensive study of European and U.S. beer styles and parameters.
 25% of the exam.

 - Beer flavor and evaluation.
 Extensive flavor evaluation with tasting exam.
 25% of the exam.

 - Beer ingredients and brewing processes.
 Deeper dive into unique ingredients and craft brewing techniques.
 15% of the exam.

 - Pairing beer with food.
 Pairing concepts, common beer and food interactions, creating a pairing menu, designing a meal, classing pairings, and cooking with beer.
 10% of the exam.

 To sit for the Cicerone Level 2 exam, participants must pass the Cicerone Level 1 exam.
 To pass the Cicerone Level 2 exam, participants must score at least 80% overall across the written and tasting portions, and at least a 70% on the tasting portion

 The Cicerone Level 3 is also known as the Advanced Cicerone.
 This certification designates individuals with deeply developed style knowledge, hands-on experience managing service, exposure to brewing processes and ingredients, and extensive experience with beer and food pairing.